Stand with Ukraine. Fight for freedom and democracy

 Click the “Add New” button to open a Setup Listing Item window.

-Make sure to pick the “Posts” as a Listing source, then select the post type to pull the metadata from; in our case, it’s the CPT post type.
+Make sure to pick the “Posts” as a Listing source, then select the post type to pull the options from; in our case, it’s the CPT named “Services”, and our future Checkbox field in the form will list SPA services as options.

 After that, enter the Listing item name and choose the Listing view.
 You can work either in Elementor or Gutenberg.
 Lastly, click the “Create Listing Item” button.